RikEnde/rikende.github.io/docs/_posts/2024-12-01-bbc-master.md

 space below &0E00 was RAM used by the operating system, but you could use much of it if you knew what you were doing.

 ### Line numbers

 Your BASIC programs weren't stored in memory as a text file.
 BASIC instructions were stored as a one byte token.
 Line numbers were stored as a 2 byte integer and a pointer to the next line in memory.
-There here was a renumber command to automatically replace the line numbers with a new sequence:
+There was a renumber command to automatically replace the line numbers with a new sequence:
 `RENUMBER start, increment`.
 This would also update the line numbers that GOTO statements pointed to so it didn't break your program.
 Anecdotally, they had exactly 7 characters of space left for the error message if you chose a sequence that didn't make sense.
 I don't know if this was the real reason they